 Rather, older people were simply around, if not in our own homes, then just down the street.
 To an extent this is still the case, but far less than decades ago.
 When I was around Buddy’s age, 7 or so, my maternal grandmother lived with us for six months out of the year.
 The memories are vivid: riding in the backseat of her blue Buick for drive-thru fast food; wondering why my mother grumbled at the dozen shakes of salt that her mother showered on every dish; her wrinkly skin, soft hands, and warm brown eyes smiling from the couch every evening as she crunched ice between her teeth; watching with horror as she removed those same teeth and put them in a glass of water before bed.
 And her laugh.
 How can a cackle be elegant, and magnetic?
 And yet it was.

 In A Christmas Memory, Capote retrieves something of the importance of friendships between younger children and old people.
 They have quite a bit in common, after all.
-As Capote says in his short story, “[o]ther people inhabit the house, relatives; and though they have power over us, and frequently make us cry, we are not, on the whole, too much aware of them” (12-13).
+As Capote puts it, “[o]ther people inhabit the house, relatives; and though they have power over us, and frequently make us cry, we are not, on the whole, too much aware of them” (12-13).
 That’s because the boy and the widow, in this story at least, have more important things to do.

 Like figure out how to get whiskey in the midst of Prohibition—for the fruit-cakes, of course.
 And then bake, douse, and distribute them, including mailing one to Eleanor Roosevelt at the White House.
 And then find the stamina not only to locate and chop down a fir tree “twice the size of a boy,” but also drag it miles back to town.
 And finally, after the shared disappointment on Christmas morning of receiving only “practical” gifts (“socks, a Sunday school shirt, some handkerchiefs, a hand-me-down sweater, and a year’s subscription to a religious magazine for children” [40]), to make kites for each other, just like last year, and go fly them.